Bio724D/Bio724D_2025_2026/class_notes/unix_installing_software.md

 sudo apt install zip
 ```

+Here we've installed the `zip` command line tools that allows us to zip/unzip archives stored in the common zip format.

 We invoked `apt` by prefixing it with the `sudo` command ("super user do"). `sudo` is the command line equivalent of saying "invoke the following command with Administrator privileges".
 For security reasons, installing software "globally" on a Unix-based system requires you have administrative rights on a system (this is generally true on MacOS and Windows too).
 You'll be prompted to enter your password (your NetID password in the case of your VM) before the `apt install` subcommand will work.

 ### Your turn

 Use `apt` to search for and install the programs `zip`, `dos2unix`, and `parallel`.

+For info about context when `dos2unix` is useful see [dealing with line endings](./unix_line_endings.md).

+We'll review `parallel` in our lecture on scripting.